mateo-patino/linear-utils/README.md

 - Scalar math with standard arithmetic precedence and associativity
 - Inline matrix literal parsing.
 Strings such as `2x2 1 2 3 4` are parsed to a 2x2 matrix with those entries.
-- Abstract syntax tree (AST) construction
+- Abstract syntax tree (AST) and recursive descent parser
-- Semantic (mathematical) validation of the AST
+- Recursive semantic (mathematical) validation of the AST
-- Custom linear algebra kernels from scratch
+- Custom linear algebra kernels (elementary row operations, Gauss-Jordan elimination, etc.) from scratch
-- Evaluation/glue layer that connects the linear algebra kernels to the rest of the program.
+- Evaluation/glue layer that connects the linear algebra functions to the rest of the program.
+- Memory arena allocator
 - Unit tests for lexer, parser, and semantic validation
-- Valgrind-based memory-check workflow for end-to-end CLI inputs
+- Valgrind memory-sanity tests for end-to-end executions

 ## Example syntax